Thesan: with Cephalus

+with Memnun

 Another favorite scene of Thesan/Eos depicts a far more somber affair.
-When her son Memnon (by Tithonus, another young man she abducted to be her lover, called Thinthun by the Etruscans) was killed in the Trojan War, Eos grieved so terribly that she threatened never to bring forth the dawn again.
+Her son's Etruscan name is recorded as Memnum (Memrun) being the equivalent to the Greek Memnon.
+This son by Tithonus, another young man she abducted to be her lover, called Thinthun by the Etruscans and was killed in the Trojan War.Eos grieved so terribly that she threatened never to bring forth the dawn again.
 She was finally persuaded to return, but in Her grief she weeps tears of dew every morning for Her beloved son.
-One mirror-back shows Her before Tinia (Zeus) with Thethis (Thetis), the mother of Achilles.
-Both goddesses plead with Tinia to spare their sons’ lives; but both were already doomed to die.
-The relief mirror mentioned above has been interpreted by some as showing Thesan carrying off the body of her dead son Memnon (who the Etruscans called Memrun).
-(Different interpretations possible for this mirror, since the figures are not labelled, whereas most Etruscan mirrors with figures do have names engraved beside them.)
+One mirror-back shows Her before Tinia (Zeus) with Thethis (Thetis), the mother of Achle (Achilles).
+Both goddesses plead with Tinia to spare their sons' lives; but both were already doomed to die.
+This is known as the Memnon Pieta.
+The relief mirror mentioned (right) depicts Thesan carrying off the body of her dead son Memnun.
+Often in ancient art there are different interpretations as often figures were not labelled.
+However Etruscan mirrors with figures do have names engraved beside them.

+with Tinia

+As with Greek art depictions, Thesan is depicted in bronze mirrors entreating upon Tinia along with Thethis (=Thetis) to spare the lives of their sons, Memnun and Achle respectively.
+The goddesses were him to affect the destiny of their sons in their battle against each other.